nebula-protocol/nebula-contracts/contracts/nebula-cluster-factory/README.md

 ### DecommissionCluster

-Decommission a specific cluster, disabling all of its functionality execpet for pro-rata redeem (to allow users to withdraw assets from the cluster's inventory)
+Decommissions a specific cluster, disabling all of its functionality execpet for pro-rata redeem (to allow users to withdraw assets from the cluster's inventory)

 ```json
 {